Interview Question: "What Skills Can You Bring to the Job"

-- I can bring dedication and a drive to succeed in this company.
-I've always been appreciative of what the organizations I have worked for have done for me, as well as what I can do for them.
+I can bring dedication and a drive to succeed in this company.
+I've always been appreciative of what the organizations I have worked for have done for me.
 I'm a loyal and dedicated employee who wants to do my absolute best for the company I work for.

 Why it Works: This candidate exhibits a solid degree of self-knowledge, focusing on positive attributes such as loyalty and self-motivation.